carla-simulator/carla/Docs/build_faq.md

     CarlaUE4 could not be compiled.
 Try rebuilding it from source manually.
     </h5></summary>

 Something went wrong when trying to build CARLA.
-To know what happened, the build must be done using Visual Studio.
+Rebuild using Visual Studio to discover what happened.

-1. Go to `carla/Unreal/CarlaUE4` and right-click the `CarlaUE4.uproject`.
+__1.__ Go to `carla/Unreal/CarlaUE4` and right-click the `CarlaUE4.uproject`.
-2. Click on __Generate Visual Studio project files__.
+__2.__ Click on __Generate Visual Studio project files__.
-3. Open the file generated with Visual Studio 2017.
+__3.__ Open the file generated with Visual Studio 2017.
-4. Compile the project with Visual Studio (shortcut is F7).
+__4.__ Compile the project with Visual Studio.
+The shortcut is F7.
 The build will fail, but the issues found will be shown below.
   </details>

 <!-- ======================================================================= -->